Microsoft Word: Third-party formats

 Plugins permitting the Windows versions of Word to read and write formats it does not natively support, such as international standard OpenDocument format (ODF) (ISO/IEC 26300:2006), are available.
 Up until the release of Service Pack 2 (SP2) for Office 2007, Word did not natively support reading or writing ODF documents without a plugin, namely the SUN ODF Plugin or the OpenXML/ODF Translator.
 With SP2 installed, ODF format 1.1 documents can be read and saved like any other supported format in addition to those already available in Word 2007.
 The implementation faces substantial criticism, and the ODF Alliance and others have claimed that the third-party plugins provide better support.
 Microsoft later declared that the ODF support has some limitations.

 In October 2005, one year before the Microsoft Office 2007 suite was released, Microsoft declared that there was insufficient demand from Microsoft customers for the international standard OpenDocument format support and that therefore it would not be included in Microsoft Office 2007.
 This statement was repeated in the following months.
 As an answer, on October 20, 2005, an online petition was created to demand ODF support from Microsoft.

 In May 2006, the ODF plugin for Microsoft Office was released by the OpenDocument Foundation.
 Microsoft declared that it had no relationship with the developers of the plugin.

 In July 2006, Microsoft announced the creation of the Open XML Translator project – tools to build a technical bridge between the Microsoft Office Open XML Formats and the OpenDocument Format (ODF).
 This work was started in response to government requests for interoperability with ODF.
 The goal of the project was not to add ODF support to Microsoft Office, but only to create a plugin and an external toolset.
 In February 2007, this project released a first version of the ODF plugin for Microsoft Word.

 In February 2007, Sun released an initial version of its ODF plugin for Microsoft Office.
 Version 1.0 was released in July 2007.

-Microsoft Word 2007 (Service Pack 1) supports (for output only) PDF and XPS formats, but only after manual installation of the Microsoft 'Save as PDF or XPS' add-on.
+Microsoft Word 2007 (Service Pack 1) supports (for output only) PDF and XPS formats, but only after manual installation of the Microsoft "Save as PDF or XPS" add-on.
 On later releases, this was offered by default.

-Features and flaws
+Features

 Among its features, Word includes a built-in spell checker, a thesaurus, a dictionary, and utilities for manipulating and editing text.
+It supports creating tables.
+Depending on the version, it can perform simple and complex calculations, and supports formatting formulas and equations.

 The following are some aspects of its feature set.